Venue: Civic Hall, Leeds.

 Referring to staffing and HR, the Head of Service reported that Mary Brudenell, Service Manager had recently left the service, having emigrated to New Zealand.
 Although a positive move for Mary it was a loss to the service.
 A new Service Manager Michelle Rawlings had since been appointed.

 Members noted that issues around information technology are progressing, the new adoption support workflow was being developed and was due to be finalised by the end of the year.
-Accessing local authority systems from a portal on the Leeds laptop remains outstanding.
+Accessing local authority systems from a portal on the Leeds laptop remains an outstanding issue.
 This issue had been escalated within the local authorities in order for the work to be prioritised.

 Members were informed that following the rollout of Enterprise Voice technology a revised Duty system came into effect on 2nd July 2018.
 This meant that duty was now rotated between the 3 main office bases in Bradford, Huddersfield and Leeds on a weekly basis.
 This had reduced the amount of time staff spend travelling to Kernel House and there had been no adverse impact upon the ability to take calls and respond effectively.
 The Head of Service said that the change has been viewed positively by staff and that the teams working within each office had more opportunities for networking and sharing knowledge and good practice as they come together more frequently.
 Members noted there had been ongoing issues within two local authorities about the capacity of medical advisors to undertake medical health assessments of children’s health needs in a timely manner.
 Members were informed this had led to some delays for children progressing care plans.
 The issue had been discussed by each local authority with commissioners in health seeking improvements to the service.